 We have appointed a DPO to oversee compliance with this privacy notice.
 If you have any questions about this privacy notice or how we handle your personal information, please contact the DPO.
-You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.
-You may contact the ICO as follows:
+You have the right to make a complaint at any time to the Office of the Information and Data Protection Commissioner, the Maltese supervisory authority for data protection issues.
+You may contact the IDPC as follows:

-By email: Please complete the form at https://ico.org.uk/global/contact-us/email/
+By email: Please complete the form at https: https://idpc.org.mt/en/Pages/Home.aspx

-This Privacy Notice was updated in May 2018 and reviewed in March 2019.
+This Privacy Notice was updated in May 2019.
 It may be updated to take into account changes in regulation or legislation.

 Updates to this Privacy Notice will be posted on this page – please check back from time to time.
 We may also inform you of any changes where we hold an appropriate email address for you.

 Our full details are as follows:

 Name: Direct2 Work Ltd

 Reg Address: 4th Floor Griffin House, 135 High Street, Crawley, West Sussex, RH10 1DQ

 DPO: Sanita Bosa